1701 Market St.//Philadelphia, PA 19103-2921//United States

-Defended a variety of companies against State Attorney General unfair trade practices/Consumer Protection Act claims of alleged healthcare fraud.
+Defended a variety of companies against state Attorney General unfair trade practices/Consumer Protection Act claims of alleged healthcare fraud.

-Represented clients in administrative matters, including exclusion and corporate integrity agreements (CIAs), involving the Department of Health and Human Services Office of Inspector General.
+Represented clients in administrative matters, including exclusion and corporate integrity agreements (CIAs), involving the US Department of Health and Human Services Office of Inspector General.

 Negotiated CIAs for, among others, a national pharmacy chain, a major pharmaceutical manufacturer, and a national provider of mental health services.

 Obtained declinations of prosecution in civil and criminal healthcare fraud investigations on dozens of occasions.

 Defended a prominent doctor accused of illegally dispensing diet medication in a federal criminal trial.